TacticalOriental/ChatGPT_DarkMode_Charcoal_Palette_Restore/README.md

-# ChatGPT DarkMode Charcoal Palette Restore
+# ChatGPT Dark Mode Charcoal Palette Restore

-Restores ChatGPT’s deeper charcoal dark palette with a matched composer, canvas, sidebar, message bubbles, and bottom dock cleanup.
+Restores ChatGPT’s original charcoal dark palette with a matched composer, canvas, sidebar, message bubbles, and bottom dock cleanup.

 This userscript is for people who prefer the darker, more visually separated ChatGPT interface instead of the flatter/lighter dark theme.

 ## What it fixes

-* Restores a deeper charcoal main canvas
+* Restores the original charcoal main canvas
 * Matches the composer/input bar to the darker official-style surface
 * Keeps the sidebar properly separated
 * Restores readable lifted message bubbles